 The Honorable Edmund G. Brown, Jr.

 Governor of the State of California

-RE: SB 501 (Glazer): Dentistry: Anesthesia and sedation
+RE: SB 501 (Glazer) Dentistry: Anesthesia and Sedation: Report

 The mission of the AAP-CA is to protect and promote the health and well-being of all children and youth in California.
 Pediatricians have no financial interest in who administers and monitors anesthesia in a dental office.
 Our interest stems solely from our mission to protect and promote children’s health and well-being.